aplosdev/aplos/README.md

 </div>

 > [!IMPORTANT]
-This package containes all the files of the Aplós theme.
-For the actual documentation check https://aplos.gxbs.me
+If you want to see the documentation/guide check https://aplos.gxbs.me.

 ![Screenshot of Aplos](https://github.com/GabsEdits/aplos/assets/110247388/3c98f962-b560-442a-9f56-9b805156a272)